Home Working in Australia – What you need to know

 Register with a recruitment agency

-Recruitment agencies or job agencies are another way to find a job in Australia.
+Recruitment / job agencies are another way to find a job in Australia.
 They are often specialised by sector: catering, construction, sales… Go directly to them with your resume.
 Some agencies will interview you to find out what motivates you.
-If your profile interests them, they will send you job offers.

 Contractors can also act as intermediaries between the employer and the employee.
 This system is widespread in Fruit Picking.